Developer(s) – Double Helix Games & Capcom Osaka Studios

 Storyline – 5/10

 In what is essentially a re-telling of the events of the first game, Strider Hiryu, the best assassins of the Strider organization, is dispatched to defeat the game’s villain, Grandmaster Meio in Kazakh City.
-To me, it’s all pretty bog standard and typical of a 2D side scrolling game, but the worst thing is that because gameplay is so fast and engrossing, not much time is given to gamers to actually think about whats happening; everything just seems to happen in the background.
+To me, it’s all pretty bog-standard and typical of a 2D side-scrolling game, but the worst thing is that because the gameplay is so fast and engrossing, not much time is given to gamers to actually think about what’s happening; everything just seems to happen in the background.
 But of course, I’d rather a game have more focus on gameplay than the story, which is why Strider doesn’t suffer too much because of it.

 Originality – 6/10

 For a game that stayed true to the source material as much as this, I’d also say that there is a fair bit in it to differentiate it from others.
 There is, as I said before, the unique side-scrolling control mechanics as well as a lot of the boss designs.
 But what I approve of most is the fact that the developers have perpetuated the trend that gameplay should come before all else.
 Though the conceptual design is largely based on the original games and not much new has been brought to the table in that respect, it certainly stands out among many other games on the market today.

 To summarize, Strider as fast, intense and enjoyable, and I would recommend it to anyone who owns any of the consoles the game is tailored for.
 With satisfying gameplay and very decent and challenging boss fights, it’s worth one playthrough at the very least.